Monday, March 28, 2011

 Three reasons to build green

-Our family recently built a new home on the edge of Downtown.
+Found a great article on a LEED home - Our family recently built a new home on the edge of Downtown.
 I had known from the beginning that I wanted to pursue LEED Certification.
 LEED is an acronym for Leadership in Energy and Environmental Design, a rating system developed by the U.S. Green Building Council to define and measure “green” buildings.
 LEED for Homes is a national, voluntary certification system that promotes the design and construction of high-performance green homes and encourages the adoption of sustainable practices by the homebuilding industry.
+Personally, I had been researching healthy building materials, appliances and fixtures, and was well-versed in energy efficiency and renewable energy from my work with a solar energy...

 Thursday, March 24, 2011